antherixxiwm/WelcomeToEmmaly/README.md

 ## Disclaimer
 This quiz is made by a fan out of love and admiration for The Next Prince Series, and is not affiliated with the series. <br>
 All information are gathered from The Next Prince Series episodes and social media posts.
-If there's any addition or revision, changes will be made accordingly.
+Should there be any addition or revision, changes will be made accordingly.